hybridly/hybridly/docs/guide/authentication.md

 ## Consuming user data

 Hybridly does not provide any specific tool to read user data, but you may simply use `useProperty` to get the `user` property.
-Extra DX points when [TypeScript is set up](./installation.md#typescript-support).

 Optionally, you could write a wrapper around it: